javigines/FunctionsSecurity/readme.md

 Execution your Google Cloud Functions through a database writing.

 # Beneficies
-Extra security execution layer offered by Firebase Database Writting Rules.
+- Extra security execution layer using Firebase Database Writting Rules.
+- Prevent functions calls abuse.
+Which could cause invoice problems by functions calls.

 # Installation

 1. Introduce the lib folder into your functions folder.
 2. Configure the configuration file with your preferences.
 3. Include the following line in your index file: